puzzle/amm-techlab/content/en/docs/03.0/theory/eventdrivenarchitecture.md

 ### {{% param sectionnumber %}}.1.1: Event notification

-In this approach, microservices emit events through channels to trigger behaviour or notify other components about the change of a state in the application.
+In this approach, microservices emit events through channels to trigger behavior or notify other components about the change of a state in the application.
 Notification events do not carry too much data and are very light weight.
 This results in a very effective and ressource friendly communication between the microservices.

 ### {{% param sectionnumber %}}.1.2: Event-carried state transfer